Ski vs. Snowboard: Which Is Best for You?

 Is skiing or snowboarding more expensive?

-The cost of equipment is similar, although ski rentals may include more items such as poles.
+The cost of equipment is similar, although ski rentals may include additional equipment such as poles.
 Check our rental rates at Caranva Sports.

 Which one is harder for beginners?